 Dhaka, India - A pet dog swam three rivers, walked 13 kilometres and then kept a week's vigil outside a jail where his master was imprisoned, a newspaper said today.
-When Sohrab Ali was arrested, his dog swam behind the boat that ferried him across the first river to prison, said the Independent questions: away by shouting at him, but he where, when, kept on swimming.
-At the prison, what, why, who. the dog waited until his owner left prison a week later, on August 21, the paper reported.
+When Sohrab Ali was arrested, his dog swam behind the boat that ferried him across the first river to prison, said the Independent Sungbad newspaper.

+The boatman tried to scare the dog away by shouting at him, but he kept on swimming.
+At the prison, the dog waited until his owner left prison a week later, on August 21, the paper reported.